cole-suddarth/google_model/README.md

 To ensure data quality and suitability for modeling, we performed the following preprocessing steps:
 - Created individual DataFrames for each company, and a combined one for our modelling
 - Scaled our data using the MinMaxScaler between 0 and 1 for normalization
+- Due to the limited data set, the data was also shuffled before splitting into our training, validation, and testing sets

 ## Feature Selection/Engineering
 We conducted feature selection/engineering to improve model performance.
 The selected features were: